 Paying for Meat Processing

 “You reach for that package of cubed steak and pay 20 percent more than you need to,” said Gault.
 Instead, buy meat that hasn’t been cut or processed, and ask the butcher at the grocery store to cut or tenderize it for you.
-Most full-service supermarket butchers will do this without charge, said Gault.
+Most full-service supermarket butchers will do this for no charge, said Gault.

 You also can save money by purchasing whole chickens rather than pieces.
 “The cheapest chicken is the whole chicken, and it only takes a few minutes to cut into pieces,” said Gault.